acend/argocd-basics-training/content/en/docs/05/_index.md

 ---
-title: "5.
-Tools"
+title: "Tools"
 weight: 5
-sectionnumber: 5
+onlyWhen: tools
 ---

-In this Lab you are going to learn about different [application source tools](https://argoproj.github.io/argo-cd/user-guide/application_sources/).
+In this Lab you are going to learn about different [application source tools](https://argo-cd.readthedocs.io/en/stable/user-guide/application_sources/).

 ## Tools